The Embarcadero and Washington station

-The Embarcadero and Washington station is a light rail station in San Francisco, California, serving the San Francisco Municipal Railway's E Embarcadero and F Market & Wharves heritage railway lines.
+The Embarcadero and Washington station is a streetcar station in San Francisco, California, serving the San Francisco Municipal Railway's F Market & Wharves historic streetcar line.
 It is located on The Embarcadero at Washington Street.
 The station opened on March 4, 2000, with the streetcar's extension to Fisherman's Wharf.

 The stop is served by the bus route, which provides service along the F Market & Wharves and L Taraval lines during the late night hours when trains do not operate.